tanmatt/QuoteOfTheDay/README.md

 - Thu Sep 12 07:00:04 2024 | It seems like every time you come up something happens to bring you back down. - Tupac Shakur
 - Fri Sep 13 07:00:04 2024 | The first requisite of a good citizen in this republic of ours is that he shall be able and willing to pull his own weight. - Theodore Roosevelt
 - Sat Sep 14 07:00:05 2024 | Be willing to be a begineer every single morning. - Meister Eckhart
+- Sun Sep 15 07:00:04 2024 | No one is a friend to his friend who does not love in return. - Plato